saphal/Coursera_Capstone/README.md

 IntroductionBusiness Problem.pdf: Intros About Business Problem.

-CAP.pdf, CAP.PPT: Business Plan in PDF and PPT format respectively
+CAP.pdf, CAP.PPT: Depth Business Plan  and metholody involved in PDF and PPT format respectively

 The battle of Neighbourhoods - Final Report.ipynb : The actual source code of data